 The Martyn Gerrard website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 We do not believe any personal data is held or shared with any organisations outside the EEA.
 However, from time to time some of our external suppliers maybe based outside the EEA so their processing of your personal data will involve a transfer of data outside the EEA.
 If and when we use providers based in the US, data may be transferred to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.
 We may also from time to time use specific contracts approved by the European Commission that provide the same level of protection for personal data as it has in the EEA.

 Your personal data may be shared with third parties for the following purposes:

-A full list of the contractors and suppliers we currently deal with are listed here.
-These companies are required to ensure appropriate security measures are in place and maintain the confidentiality of your personal data, and to use your personal data only in the course of providing such services and in accordance with contractual, legitimate or regulatory purposes.
+Third party companies we deal with are required to ensure appropriate security measures are in place and maintain the confidentiality of your personal data, and to use your personal data only in the course of providing such services and in accordance with contractual, legitimate or regulatory purposes.